 Originally from the Pennsylvania, Chris began working as a photojournalist in Philadelphia after graduating from Saint Joseph's University in the mid-2000s.
 His career developed rapidly: In 2008, he was asked to join then-Senator Barack Obama’s Democratic Primary campaign as the official photographer.
 Traveling in the campaign bus and standing next to veteran photographers like Annie Leibovitz. (see photos here)

 Chris’s true passion, however, lies in taking portraits.
 After moving to New York in 2011, he quickly found a creative home as a regular contributor to Andy Warhol’s, Interview Magazine.
 Over his 6 year tenure, he went on to shoot over 138 assignments for the magazine in addition to many advertorials, fashion weeks, and films.
 From environmental portraiture to studio fashion, Chris has a passion for the craft of photography continually seeking new inspiration and knowledge.

-Constantly pushing his creative outlet, in 2009 Chris established a boutique production house that consisted of like-minded artists called Standard Production Co.
-SPC now has offices in Philadelphia and New York City where it continues to grow and offers a wide range of services, from film production to post-editing solutions.
+Constantly pushing his creative outlet, in 2009 Chris established a boutique production house that consists of like-minded artists called STANDARD PRODUCTION CO.
+STANDARD now has offices in Philadelphia and New York City where it continues to grow and offers a wide range of services, from film production to post-editing solutions.

 Chris resides in Manhattan with his wife and 2 sons.